aallagan/discounted-hitting-domination-paths-cycles/README.md

 - the path source-capacity formula; and
 - the fault-tolerant complete-graph formula.

-The finite graph computations use exact rational arithmetic where applicable.
+The verification computations use exact rational arithmetic where applicable.

 ## Requirements